 Director of the London School of Hygiene and Tropical Medicine

 Sir Andrew is the former Director of the London School of Hygiene & Tropical Medicine, having previously been Professor of Primary Health Care and Director of the Department of Primary Care and Population Sciences, Royal Free and University College Medical School.
 His research interests are in epidemiology and health services research focusing particularly on research in primary care and the study of environmental influences on health, including the potential effects of global environmental change.

 Aubrey Manning OBE

-Distinguised zoologist and broadcaster, retired Chair of Natural History, Ediburgh University
+Distinguished zoologist and broadcaster, retired Chair of Natural History, Edinburgh University

 Aubrey Manning, President Emeritus of the Royal Society of Wildlife Trusts, is well known for his television series including BBC Two’s Earth Story and Talking Landscapes.
 Aubrey Manning is also a specialist in animal behaviour, and his book, An Introduction to Animal Behaviour (Cambridge University Press), is a classic in its fifth edition.
 He has had a life-long concern for the natural world and how to re-establish a sustainable balance with its human population.

 Sir Crispin Tickell has spent a distinguished career in the Diplomatic Service and was the British Permanent Secretary to the United Nations (1987-1990).
 Sir Crispin became Warden of Green College Oxford (1990-1997) and Chancellor of the University of Kent (1996-2006).
 He has contributed to a number publications on environment, climate and other related topics, including policy papers on population issues.